kiphandwerker/Encrypter/README.md

 # Helpful tip

 It is annoying to have to save and move the .exe and .bin around and keep up with it.
-So one thing that can make this less of a hassle to is put it in one place and create an alias to similar to run it.
+So one thing that can make this less of a hassle to is put it in one place and create an alias or similar to run it.

 I use a simple call from my .bashrc to do just that.